-Lying there, he stared at the beautiful quartz reflections on the high rock ceiling.
-He wanted to pray, but it’s so hard to choke back the disappointment.
+Lying there in pain, he wanted to pray, but it’s so hard to choke back the disappointment.

-Climbing to his feet, Yoni shrugged, gripped the burlap, and backed again into the light.
+Yoni shrugged, climbing to his feet, and backed again into the light.

 Nothing.
 Silence.
 His elbows hurt.

-The sun burned, and Yoni blinked, as he made his careful way outside.
+The sun burned.
+Yoni blinked as he made his careful way outside.

 “Oh, bother, another one?”
 Shik sniffed.
 “To Cook if it’s fresh, to the pits if it’s been a day.
 And bring back a pail of water and rags.
 It stinks around here.”

 Yoni glared at the Sentinel.
 Half flesh, half stone, it lived its gruesome life rooted to a pedestal; the creature’s abdomen ballooned, expanded by the living rock, suffusing the man’s legs into a single stand.